 BA (Hons) Ballet & Contemporary Dance (one year top up):

 BA (Hons) Ballet & Contemporary Dance (One Year Top Up) Programme Specification

 Course Summary BA (Hons) Degree:

-Details on Rambert School policies and procedures can be found on our Policies and Procedures page.
+Details on Rambert School policies and procedures can be found below.

 On the FD/BA (Hons) Degree Ballet and Contemporary Dance courses you will be registered with both Rambert School and the Conservatoire for Dance and Drama.
 Degrees and other higher education qualifications offered by Rambert School are validated by the University of Kent.
 The academic regulations, credit framework and applicable general regulations of the University of Kent can be found at the following link: University of Kent regulations.